-- o ZDM Council.
+ZDM Council.

-- The Executive Committee.
+The Executive Committee.

-- Portfolio Committees.
+Portfolio Committees.

-FIGURE 33: COUNCIL AND SUB-COMMITTEES
+Figure 36: Council & Sub-committees

 4.5.1.1 THE COUNCIL

 The Council of the Zululand District Municipality consists of 36 Councillors, 40% of which are proportionally elected and 60% elected to the district municipality from respective local municipalities.
 The Mayor, Deputy Mayor, Speaker, and other members of the Executive Committee are elected among these councillors.
 The Council is chaired by the Honourable Speaker.
 Amakhosi are invited and attend all Council Meetings as ex-officio members.